-As you’d expect, the trickle down of engineering and tech from it’s bigger brother goes beyond the aesthetics.
-Using Audi’s latest chassis platform, overall rigidity of the new A6 has improved greatly, with heavy emphasis put on the reduced vibrational properties this brings – again helping to minimize cabin noise.
-Rear wheel steering is also available, working to reduce the cars turning circle by around 10% and therefore helping to make it more agile on the road.
+As you’d expect, the trickle-down of engineering and tech from it’s bigger brother goes beyond the aesthetics.
+Using Audi’s latest chassis platform, the overall rigidity of the new A6 has improved greatly, with heavy emphasis put on the reduced vibrational properties this brings – again helping to minimize cabin noise.
+Rear-wheel steering is also available, working to reduce the cars turning circle by around 10% and therefore helping to make it more agile on the road.

 Having recently spent a week in the new A8 (full review to follow), the cabin on the A6 instantly felt familiar.
 The infotainment system is all the same, albeit with some of the more luxurious elements of the A8 de-tuned or tweaked slightly.
 Fortunately, the two central touch-screens run the same fantastic haptic-touch based multimedia software, giving quick and easy access to the multitude of features the new A6 packs.

 The cabin feels incredibly spacious and airy.
 There’s also cubby holes aplenty – great for storing car snacks or valuables you’d rather keep out of eyeshot.
 Material choice and placement is also top-notch everything looked and felt premium (even if it was a total fingerprint magnet) no cheap plastics here!